Have you thought about applying for E-Rate support, but weren’t sure where to start?

 - Materials for library users.

 Tribal government entities can designate a library as a Tribal library (for example, through a Tribal Resolution).
 Tribal libraries may also work with the state library administrative agency where they are located.
-Tribal college libraries are ineligible for E-Rate support.
+In July 2023, the Commission adopted an Order making Tribal colleges and universities (TCU) libraries eligible for E-Rate support when they act as the public library by having dedicated library staff, regular hours, and a collection available for public use in its community.

 How can I find out more information?